 - the brachial plexus nerves that send motor messages from the brain to muscles and sensory information (like pain) from the joints back to the brain

-- Acute: The result of trauma, excessive overhead motions, or other overhead activities common in some sports and fields of employment, such as throwing overhead or moving objects above your head.
+- Acute: The result of a sudden blow, excessive throwing, or other overhead activities common in some competitive and activities and fields of employment, such as throwing overhead or lifting boxes overhead.

 The condition causes pain and tenderness just outside the joint.

 - Rotator Cuff Tear — These can also be caused by sudden trauma, like a blow to the shoulder, or wear and tear.
 The tendon is initially frayed before becoming torn.
 People often live with partial tears unaware.
 Complete tears, which pull the tendon off the bone, do not heal by themselves.
 Symptoms include having difficulty raising your arm or lifting things you normally can, pain when lying on the side of the affected shoulder, and a cracking sensation with certain movements.

 - Shoulder Impingement — Impingement describes when your acromion (outer edge of your shoulder blade) irritates the rotator cuff and bursae.
 It is often the result of rotator cuff swellings because of an injury.
 Shoulder impingement is rarely caused by overuse, but rather by physical activity.